ADHD medicines - supply shortage

 Shortage information

 There has been an unexpected increase in demand for medicines used to treat ADHD which cannot be met by the current manufacturing capacity.
-Together with other manufacturing issues for several ADHD medicines, this has led to shortages in some European countries.
+Together with other manufacturing issues for several ADHD medicines, this has led to shortages in some EEA countries.
 These shortages are not related to a safety issue.

-The shortage situation depends on the actual medicine and the Member State in question.
+This information may change.
 For up-to-date information about the status of a medicine shortage in a particular Member State, consult the national shortage register or contact the national competent authority.
-Depending on the medicine and EU Member State, the shortage may last through 2024.

 • Before starting treatment, healthcare professionals should ensure that sufficient supplies are available.